The Infrared Universe: Mesoscopic Continuity Equations

-\begin{itemize} \item The expansion term \(3H n_B\) represents the dilution of baryon density in physical volumes due to cosmological expansion. \item The flux \(\Phi_B\) accounts for the loss of baryon--carrying degrees of freedom from the observer--accessible sector, through transport into causally inaccessible regions such as cosmological horizons and, on sufficiently long timescales, compact objects. \item The source \(\Gamma_B\) represents a compensating baryon production term in the exterior description, induced by irreversible export of baryon number and required to maintain mesoscopic charge balance in a steady--state regime. \end{itemize}
+\begin{itemize} \item The expansion term $3H n_B$ represents dilution of baryon number in physical volumes in the comoving chart. \item The flux $\Phi_B$ accounts for irreversible export of baryon--carrying excitations from the observer--accessible sector into traced--out modes. \item The source $\Gamma_B$ represents the compensating repopulation term induced by entropy bias under export and required for mesoscopic stationarity of the exterior description. \end{itemize}